dummy3k/truthmaschine/readme.txt

 You create an egg from this project by going into the project root directory and running the command:

     python setup.py bdist_egg

+You will find the egg in the dist folder